Image selection by aspect ratio and pixel count

 OPTIONS:

--n Display filenames but not the pixel count
+-n Display filenames but not the pixel count (used for selecting images in a range of pixels)

 -x Display pixel count but not the filenames